StenioVenancius/NFT_preview_card_component/Readme.md

 ## EN
 ------------------------------------------------------------------------------------------------------------------------------------------------

-# Frontend Mentor - Order Summary Component
+# Frontend Mentor - NFT Preview Card Component
 Hello! <br>
 Welcome to my solution to the NFT Preview Card Component challenge proposed by Frontend Mentor (https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/hub) .
 This Readme will serve as your guide to understanding this project.
 It will be based on the template provided by the Frontend Mentor platform itself.
 <br>